 Faculty and Staff – Additional Readings on Service in Higher Education

-If you are looking for more information and research on service in post-secondary education, we suggest starting with Campus Compact’s (2003) text “Introduction to Service-Learning Toolkit: Readings and Resources for Faculty (2nd Editon).”
-This good, easy read to help provide some context for how to implement service in higher education.
+If you are looking for more information and research on service in post-secondary education, we suggest starting with Campus Compact’s (2003) text “Introduction to Service-Learning Toolkit: Readings and Resources for Faculty (2nd Ed.).”
+This good, easy read provides some context for how to implement service in higher education.
 If you are interested in further readings, here is a list of additional resources to help get you started.

 - Pascarella, E.T. & Terenzini, P.T.
 (2005).
 How College Affects Students Volume 2.
 San Francisco, CA: Jossey-Bass.